andydlindsay/lectures/w08d05/outline.md

 # while
 i = 0
-while i < 5 # prints 1 through 5
+while i < 5 do # prints 1 through 5
   i += 1
   puts i
 end

 # until
 i = 0
-until i > 5 # prints 1 through 6
+until i > 5 do # prints 1 through 6
   i += 1
   puts i
 end

 # for..in === for..of ¯\_(ツ)_/¯
-names = ['Alice', 'Bob', 'Carol', 'David'] for name in names puts "Hello #{name}!" end
+names = ['Alice', 'Bob', 'Carol', 'David'] for name in names do puts "Hello #{name}!" end